vocdoni/docs/docs/architecture/components/process.md

 // GLOBAL STRUCTS

+enum s { SnarkVote, PollVote}

 struct Process {
-    address entityAddress;             // The Ethereum address of the Entity string metadata;                   // Content Hashed URI of the JSON meta data (See Data Origins) string censusMerkleRoot;           // Hex string with the Merkle Root hash of the census string censusMerkleTree;           // Content Hashed URI of the exported Merkle Tree (not including the public keys) string voteEncryptionPrivateKey;   // Key published after the vote ends so that scrutiny can start bool canceled;                     // Can be used by organization to cancel the project string results;                    // Content Hashed URI of the results (See Data Origins)
+    address entityAddress;             // The Ethereum address of the Entity string metadata;                   // Content Hashed URI of the JSON meta data (See Data Origins) string censusMerkleRoot;           // Hex string with the Merkle Root hash of the census string censusMerkleTree;           // Content Hashed URI of the exported Merkle Tree (not including the public keys) ProcessType processType;           // So nodes know how to check the transaction.
+Currently only SnarkVote and PollVote (not anoymous) string voteEncryptionPrivateKey;   // Key published after the vote ends so that scrutiny can start bool canceled;                     // Can be used by organization to cancel the project string results;                    // Content Hashed URI of the results (See Data Origins)